Each Rocky Mountaineer dome car offers a strategic viewpoint to photograph that passing bear, eagle’s nest or snowy mountain peak. Rocky Mountaineer

 Proudly celebrating its 30th anniversary in 2020, Rocky Mountaineer www.rockymountaineer.com, is a family-owned Canadian company, with its rail operations located in Kamloops and its global headquarters in Vancouver.
 Since it was founded in 1990, the company has welcomed more than two million guests and become the largest privately-owned luxury tourist train operator in the world.
 Roughly 80% of guests are over 45 years, with the majority of international guests hailing from the United States, the United Kingdom and Australia.

-Each of the three routes below includes a comfortable Rocky Mountaineer-owned overnight hotel stay and dinner mid-way through each two-day journey:
+Each of the four routes below includes a comfortable Rocky Mountaineer-owned overnight hotel stay and dinner mid-way through each two-day journey:

 Journey Through the Clouds = Vancouver > Kamloops > Jasper.